-Beit Guvrin National Park – Full Visitors Guide with Photos
+Beit Guvrin – Maresha National Park – Full Visitors Guide

-Beit Guvrin – Maresha National Park consists of numerous caves (southern area) and an amphitheater and fortress (northern region).
+Beit Guvrin – Maresha National Park has numerous caves (southern area), an amphitheater, and a fortress in the northern region.

 Map

-Beit Guvrin National Park is located not far from Kiryat Gat.
-And roughly in the middle between Jerusalem and Tel Aviv.
+Beit Guvrin National Park is near Kiryat Gat, roughly halfway between Jerusalem and Tel Aviv.
 Beit Guvrin is about 55 km from Jerusalem and 80 km from Tel Aviv.

 Directions for drivers: Link to Waze and Link to Google Maps